dsorchard/gossipcache/README.md

 # Group Cache + Gossip Protocol

+> 🚫 This project is only for learning purposes.
+Not meant for production usage.

 This is a simple modification of group cache to support gossip protocol.

 ### Reference